n1ru4l/envelop/packages/plugins/persisted-queries/README.md

 -----

-await persistedQueriesStore.build(); // get store ready, in this case by loading persisted-quries files
+await persistedQueriesStore.load(); // get store ready, in this case by loading persisted-quries files

 server.listen() // once queries are loaded you can safely start the server
 ```